 - Encourage your team to continue to communicate and work together via instant message, video call, or over the phone.

 For example, let’s say you own a cupcake bakery in Fredericktown.
 If you have a good local SEO strategy, your business should appear when someone types ‘bakeries in Fredericktown’ or ‘best cupcakes Fredericktown’ into their Google search bar.
 If you have claimed and updated your Google My Business page, the customer can click on your bakery’s listing to learn more about your specific location, hours, menu, and more.
 This is a simple way to help your business get noticed online.

 Click here for specific directions to help you optimize your local SEO strategy.

-- Buy online pick up in store
+- Buy online, pick up in-store

 - Curbside pickup

 - Contactless pickup

 These options have become popular and convenient for customers, not to mention profitable for businesses.
 It’s likely that businesses will keep offering these options, even after the COVID-19 threat has gone.
 If you haven’t already, now is the time to invest in improvements for your website and/or eCommerce solution.
 It will be a huge advantage for your business in 2022.

 Need help with your website or eCommerce solution?
 Contact us!

 We hope that these five tips will help you grow your business in 2022 and beyond.